chrismetz09/K8s-mermaid-blog/README.md

 ---

-Mermaid provides a simple, open and transparent method for the community to add, edit and collaborate on figures for new or existing documents.
+Mermaid provides a simple, open and transparent tool for the community to add, edit and collaborate on diagrams for new or existing documentation.
 Hope this blog inspires you to create and include diagrams in your documentation.
 New readers, new contributors and even experienced software engineers will thank you.

+Mermaid rocks!!